catenax-ng/product-registry-twin-check/README.md

 * [x] manufactureId Logic is not tested correctly
 * [x] Add more information to resultset to identify an object
 * [x] Maybe: validate EDC Endpoints found.
 Make it nice Code
-* [x] TODO: Describe configuration of check tool
+* [x] Describe configuration of check tool
+* [x] Add check for different cases BomAsBuilt (Batch, SerialPartTypization) & BomAsPlanned Twins
+* [x] Add check against the testdatafile
+* [x] Add compare to testfiles

 </details>

 * [ ] Maybe: Write tests for checks(dont know how yet)
 * [ ] Maybe: Wrapping config in a class
 * [ ] Maybe: refactor config file
-* [ ] TODO: Add check against the testdatafile
-* [ ] TODO: Add check for different cases BomAsBuilt (Batch, SerialPartTypization) & BomAsPlanned Twins
+* [ ] TODO: Identify duplicates
+* [ ] TODO: Check if globalAssetId's are missing in registry with expected globalAssetIds

 ## Description